Balenciaga: Battle against the press

 In 1957, Balenciaga famously decided to show his collection to the fashion press the day before the clothing retail delivery date, not the standard four weeks before the retail delivery date the fashion industry followed at the time.
 By keeping the press unaware of the design of his garments until the day before they were shipped to stores, he hoped to curtail ongoing piracy and copying of his designs.
 The press resisted, finding it nearly impossible to get his work into their print deadlines, but Balenciaga and protégé Givenchy stood firm, seriously impacting their coverage and press of the era.
 His supporters would argue that rival Christian Dior would gain acclaim from copying Balenciaga's silhouettes and cuts, claiming them as his own original work; because Balenciaga was not interested in press coverage, the media and consumers never knew.

 In 1967, both designers reversed their decision and joined the traditional schedule.

 Battle against the Chambre

 Balenciaga defiantly resisted the rules, guidelines, and bourgeoisie status of the Chambre syndicale de la haute couture parisienne, and, thus, was never a member.

 Cristóbal Balenciaga closed his fashion house in 1968 and died in 1972.
-The house lay dormant until 1986.
+Following the death of the couturier, the company was taken over by his nephews before coming under the control of the German chemical and pharmaceutical group Hoechst in 1978.

+1986: Revival of the brand

+In 1986, the fragrance group Jacques Bogart acquired Balenciaga and appointed fashion designer Michel Goma as artistic director in an effort to modernise the house.
+A ready-to-wear line was launched in 1987.
+From 1987 to 1991, Jacqueline Zirigovich served as artistic director, revisiting Cristóbal Balenciaga’s archives to develop collections aligned with the founder’s aesthetic.
+In 1992, Josephus Thimister was appointed artistic director and reinterpreted the brand through a bold minimalist approach.

+In 1997, Nicolas Ghesquière was appointed Artistic Director of Balenciaga.
+He maintained the house’s restrained and controlled aesthetic while modernising its references and exploring the relationship between body and garment that was central to the work of the Spanish couturier.
+During this period, Balenciaga introduced its first iconic handbag, the Motorcycle bag.
+The brand gained popularity among celebrities, including Madonna.
+In 2000, Balenciaga reported a 17% increase in sales, reaching 113.2 million French francs.